victionn/memecoin-sniper-bsc-sol/README.md

 ## Installation and Setup

-- Go into extension on your browset and load the extension folder in.
+- Go into extension on your browser and load the extension folder in.
 <img width="1504" height="788" alt="image" src="https://github.com/user-attachments/assets/cfc739a9-b532-4305-8411-ac82f92adcd5" />

 - In the extension, go into settings and enter the API keys for your respective signers.
 Second one is optional and for bundle purchases.